haraka/Haraka/docs/plugins/relay.md

 ### Destination Domains

 Allowed destination/recipient domains.
-The field within the JSON value used by Dest Domains is "action": and the possible values are below.
+The field within the JSON value used by Dest Domains is "action": and the possible values are accept, continue, or deny.

-Caution: enabling this option will reject mail to any domains that are not specifically configured with an action of *continue* or *accept* in the `config/relay_dest_domains.ini` configuration file.

     * accept   (accept the mail without further checks)